ckurau/naive-mean-reversion/README-nmr.md

 ## Drawdown Research: Confirmed Structural -- Do Not Retry

-After exhaustive testing across V35-V40 sessions, the following conclusion is definitive:
+After exhaustive testing across V35-V40 sessions and April 2026 research, the following conclusion is definitive:

 **The max drawdown cannot be reduced without sacrificing CAGR.**

-Every mechanism tested either blocks crash-recovery entries (costing more in good years than it saves in bad years) or adds a losing overlay.
+Every mechanism tested either blocks crash-recovery entries or adds a losing overlay.
 This is structural, not a calibration problem.

 ### What the streak analysis proved